 I often visit cemeteries on my travels.
 My sweetheart is drawn to them, looking for curiosities such as green men, weeping angels and tough plants.
 At first I thought it was all a bit ghoulish, but several years on, I’ve come to appreciate their different characters.
 Some are neglected now; overgrown, but romantic for all that.
 Others are still neatly tended, formal, official.

 One that I particularly love to visit is Greenwood Cemetery, a block or so away from the centre of Jackson, MS, where an extensive collection of roses grow ‘wild’.
 The site dates back to 1821.
 More than 100 unknown soldiers lie here, as well as Southern author, Eudora Welty, herself a rose lover.

 If you think of roses as fussy or fragile, think again.
 Other than being carefully positioned between the graves to help protect them from the city workers’ string trimmers, these roses manage just fine on their own.
 Any plant that doesn’t adapt gradually fades away.

-I should perhaps declare an interest: my sweetheart has often hauled truckloads of own root antique and modern roses here, given in lieu of his lecture fees, from The Antique Rose Emporium.
-They are left in the care of Cecile Wardlaw, the Executive Director of the Greenwood Cemetery Association and her team of volunteers who dedicate time and resources to help preserve the cemetery and its monuments.
-Their community spirited activities include holding regular planting events and workshops where they teach people how to root roses from cuttings.
+My sweetheart, curious to see if roses could survive under these conditions, has hauled more than one truckload of own root antique and modern roses here from The Antique Rose Emporium in Texas.
+They are in the care of Cecile Wardlaw, the Executive Director of the Greenwood Cemetery Association, and her team of volunteers who dedicate time and resources to help preserve the cemetery and its monuments.
+Their community-spirited activities include holding regular planting events and workshops where they teach people how to root roses from cuttings.

-At their peak in Spring, the roses are a joyful sight, making a wonderful way to celebrate the lives commemorated here.
+At their peak in spring, the roses are a joyful sight, and a wonderful way to celebrate the lives commemorated here.